-Having the correct tyre pressure therefore can help to make your car safer to drive, and will help you save money.
+Having the correct tyre pressure, therefore, can help to make your car safer to drive over longer distances, and will also help you save money.
 To check the tyre pressure you could get a portable tyre inflator, but you could just as easily go to your local petrol station where a pressure tool will be available as well.
 Read our complete guide to tyre pressures here.

 3. Wiper blade check

-Let’s face it, we’re in the UK, so sudden downpours are more than likely to happen when you’re on a longer journey.
+As we’re in the UK, sudden downpours are more than likely to happen when you’re on a long car journey.
 To ensure road visibility is not impaired by bad weather conditions it’s important your wipers are working properly.
-In particular make sure your wiper blades are able to move smoothly across your windscreen.
+In particular, make sure your wiper blades are able to move smoothly across your windscreen.
 Worn wiper blades will struggle to clear all the rain, and will leave streaks on the windscreen.
 Over time, worn wiper blades can even damage your windscreen.
 Getting them replaced regularly is vital, especially if you’re going on a long drive.

 4. Coolant level check

 The coolant in your car helps to ensure that your engine doesn’t overheat.
 It’s vital to ensure the level of coolant in the car is right to prevent expensive repairs.
 The coolant reservoir is easily accessible in your engine bay.
 Check that the level is between ‘full’ and ‘low’ (or ‘min and ‘max’).
-If the coolant has dropped below the minimum level, make sure to top up with fresh coolant before you drive the car again.
+If the coolant has dropped below the minimum level, make sure to top up with fresh coolant before you leave for your long journey.

 5. Light check

-If you’re going on a long drive make sure that all your lights are working properly.
-You can do so by checking that all lights are switching on, and that the intensity of the light is right.
-It’s probably best to get someone to help with that as you test the headlights, brake lights, indicators and fog lights.
+If you’re going on a long-distance drive make sure that all your lights are working properly.
+You can do so by checking that all lights are switching on and that the intensity of the light is right.
+It’s probably best to get someone to help with that as you test the headlights, brake lights, indicators, and fog lights.